 Can I camp at A-Basin?

 No. You may not camp on the mountain or in our parking lots.
 No overnight parking of any kind is allowed.
 The pullouts near us on Highway 6 no longer allow overnight camping.
 We recommend checking out the nearby U.S. Forest Service campgrounds on the Dillon Reservoir or dispersed camping near Montezuma.
-Please note that many campgrounds are moving to reservation-only access for summer 2021.
+Please note that many campgrounds moved to reservation-only access.